AlenVeselic/PyTest/README.md

 # PyTest
-Checking out Python for the first time
+Checking out Python for the first time with the book "Automate the boring stuff with Python" by Al Sweigart.